blink1197/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 // console.log(i), Uncaught ReferenceError: gravity is not defined
 ```

 The scope _let_ and _const_ is the same.
 The difference is only reassigning.
 We can not change or reassign the value of const variable.
-I would strongly suggest you to use _let_ and _const_, by using _let_ and _const_ you will writ clean code and avoid hard to debug mistakes.
+I would strongly suggest you to use _let_ and _const_, by using _let_ and _const_ you will write clean code and avoid hard to debug mistakes.
 As a rule of thumb, you can use _let_ for any value which change, _const_ for any constant value, and for array, object, arrow function and function expression.

 ### 7. Object